 Exercise During Pregnancy Benefits Babies

-Dr. Adamczak discusses on Fox5 News…
+Dr. Adamczak discusses the topic on Fox5 News…

 Continuing an exercise program during pregnancy provides many benefits.
 It can increase a woman’s overall comfort during pregnancy and may protect against leg cramps, thrombosis and varicose veins.
 It will improve muscle tone, strength, overall balance and coordination, as well as a woman’s general energy level and feeling of well being.
 There will be a quicker and easier return to pre-pregnancy weight and fitness level as well.